walterbender/Syllabi/wearables.md

 --------------------------------------
 </a>

-Students will test their deisng mock-ups, taking into consideration size and proportion.
+Students will test their design mock-ups, taking into consideration size and proportion.

 Students will have the opportunity to present to a panel composed of faculty, field experts, and peers.
 Students are expected to present their sketch log books, and have a formal presentation prepared showing initial research, concept art, product analysis, and a working prototype.

 Questions to Consider
 ---------------------

+* What were the criteria used in your selection of a candidate design?
+* What compromises are you making in your candidate design?

 <p align="center">
 <img src="https://rawgithub.com/walterbender/Syllabi/master/nuk-5.png"/>